-The majority of the population (almost 50%) lives in Montreal, with the rest sparsely distributed over the province.
+The majority of Quebec’s population (almost 50%) lives in Montreal, with the rest sparsely distributed over the province.

 Montreal has 4 universities and most colleges and universities in Québec offer education in both English and French, however, there are some institutes of higher learning that only teach in French.

 McGill University is one of the better-known institutions in Canada, ranking as the top university in the country and 24th on an international scale.
 As an English-language research university, McGill has an international students community that accounts for 24% of the total university body of 39 500 students.

 Québec has a rich culture with tourism playing an important part in its economy.
 One of the most famous entertainers from Québec is Celine Dion.
 There are numerous orchestras, playhouses, theatres, arenas, museums and galleries, as well as historical sites, mostly located near Montreal.
 With huge areas of lightly to non-developed land, Québec could qualify as a sportsman’s paradise, with almost unlimited opportunities for fishing, sailing, hiking, hunting, camping, skiing, and more.